singerdmx/flutter-quill/README.md

 Rich text editor and a [Quill] component for [Flutter].

 This library supports mobile platform only and web is not supported.
-For web development, [ReactQuill] is recommended to use for compatibiliy.
+For web development, [ReactQuill] is recommended to use for compatibility.

 ---